Tugi-Ngunjiri/Wk1-Code-Challenge./README.md

-Create and old rates table;
+Create and old rates table.

-Due to ongoing litigation some employers continue to use the old rates